-At NC State we believe a HealthySTATE of mind and body contribute to the overall success of our students.
-We strive to safeguard the health and wellness of students through a multi-pronged approach including health education, promotion of wellness and provision of medical care.
-Student Health Services, conveniently located on campus at the corner of Dan Allen Drive and Cates Avenue, offers non-urgent medical care to students as an outpatient center.
-We are staffed by board certified physicians, advanced practitioners (i.e. nurse practitioners, physician assistants), registered nurses and other medical support professionals.
-To learn more about the many services and benefits we offer students, visit our website at https://healthypack.dasa.ncsu.edu or call our main number with questions at 919-515-2563.
+At NC State we believe in enhancing both students individual health and the overall health of our campus community.
+With an understanding that Wellness is the interdependent and interactive combination of love for what is done each day, the quality of relationships, the security of finances, the vibrancy of physical health, and the pride taken in what is contributed to our communities.
+Student Health Services is at the cornerstone health and wellness on campus and offers non-urgent medical care and health prevention to students as an outpatient center.
+We are staffed by board certified physicians, nurse practitioners, physician assistants, registered nurses and other medical support professionals.
+To learn more about the many services and benefits we offer students, visit our website at https://healthypack.dasa.ncsu.edu or call our main number with questions at 919.515.2563.

 Hours of Operation:

-Student Health Services is open from 8 a.m. to 5 p.m.
+Student Health Services on Main Campus is open from 8 a.m. to 5 p.m.
 Monday, Wednesday, Thursday and Friday.
 To allow for staff development and departmental meetings, we open at 9:00 a.m on Tuesdays.
-We accept patients for care up to 4:20 p.m.
 In addition, we are open Saturday from 9 a.m. to noon during the fall and spring semesters (excluding breaks) for illness and injury - no appointment needed.
 Patient appointments are typically 20 minutes.

 A nurse advice line is available at all other times to assure students receive qualified nurse and medical advice.
 During adverse weather, students should check the Student Health Services website, https://healthypack.dasa.ncsu.edu for any variance in operating hours.